Anish-Agnihotri/pool-sniper/README.md

 ## Local testing

-The Polygon patch is automatically applied `postinstall`.
-You can remove this and update `src/sniper.ts:L73` to test against a testnet.
+The Polygon mainnet is defined in the sniper code.
+You can use polygon testnet by turning `IS_TESTNET` to `true` in your `.env`.

 The easiest way to test locally is: